 The longer answer is that it depends on your marketing objectives, your target audience, and how much time and money you’re willing to invest.

-There are dozens of free social media channels you can promote your services on from Instagram to TikTok, Facebook to SnapChat.
-You can spend all day creating content for an audience and reach new people without spending a dime.
+There are dozens of free social media channels you can promote your services on from Instagram to TikTok, Facebook to Snapchat.
+You can spend all day creating content for an audience and reaching new people without spending a dime.

 But just because something doesn’t have an upfront cost, doesn’t mean that there isn’t a trade-off.
 Every minute you spend posting something on Facebook is a minute you’re not spending on another aspect of your business.
-Time you spend creating content, learning a new system, responding to comments, is time not spent responding to emails, working with clients, or shipping your products.
+The time you spend creating content, learning a new system, and responding to comments, is time not spent responding to emails, working with clients, or shipping your products.

 Social media is just one marketing tool that can be used to reach your audience.
 It works best in conjunction with an effective website, email marketing, and Google AdWords.
 Social media is not a replacement for these pieces, but an addition to this suite.